Ansorge Hotel: Amenities and layout

 The first floor was also used for varied purposes.
 The kitchen, in the northwest corner, has been upgraded to appliances of the 1960s and 1970s, while the dining room in the southwest was eventually converted into a living room with little modification.
 The lobby in the southeast also served as a barber shop area, and many of the fixtures for both purposes are still in place; it now serves as the museum's gift shop.
 A glass cigar case and display counter area which are first seen in a 1930s-era photograph are still present in the lobby section.
 One of the original fixtures in the lobby, a nickel operated (nickelodeon), wax cylinder hexaphone phonograph is still in working condition and present.
-The northeastern corner room was a originally a bar that converted to soda fountain and pool room during prohibition, it houses the heating plant for the building, and for a time was used for storage.
+The northeastern corner room was originally a bar that converted to soda fountain and pool room during prohibition, it houses the heating plant for the building, and for a time was used for storage.
 The room was renovated into a restoration of the Helphrey Brothers Curlew Store, for which the original store's furnishings, counter, and cash register were used.
 A small toilet cubicle is located in the center of the ground floor, under the second floor restroom, and is accessible from both the lobby and the bar rooms.

 A partially finished basement area with walls constructed of local stone is accessed via a trap door on one side of the building.
 The original annex building turned saloon was torn down and replaced with a more modern building of shed roof design, and most recently housed the Curlew Laundromat.
 The ground floor door from the hotel into the laundromat building was inoperable as of the 1970s, while the second floor access way led to the attic space above the laundromat.